 The Gradient Tool

-The gradient tool is a simple and effect way of creating quick lens flare to add that extra light and warmth to your image.
+The gradient tool is a simple and effective way of creating a quick lens flare to add that extra light and warmth to your image.
 The gradient tool can be found in the Tools Panel, stacked together with the Paint Bucket Tool and the 3D Material Drop Tool.
 You can select it from the Tools Panel or shortcut G.

 - Select the gradient tool